 A Detailed Forest Stand Delineation (FSD) was previously reviewed in conjunction with the approval of the Conceptual Site Plan, CSP-02004.
-The FSD was found to address the requirements in accordance with the Prince George's County Woodland Conservation Ordinance.
+At that time the Forest Stand Delineation was found to address the requirements of a Detailed Forest Stand Delineation in accordance with the Prince George's County Woodland Conservation Ordinance.
 Because the prior approval occurred within the last two years and no significant changes have occurred, a revised FSD is not required.
+No further information is required with respect to the Forest Stand Delineation.

-This property is subject to the provisions of the Prince George's County Woodland Conservation Ordinance because the gross tract area is in excess of 40,000 square feet, there are more than 10,000 square feet of existing woodland on-site, and there are no previously approved tree conservation plans for this site.
+This property is subject to the provisions of the Prince George's County Woodland Conservation Ordinance because the gross tract area is in excess of 40,000 square feet, there are more than 10,000 square feet of existing woodland on-site, and there are no previously approved Tree Conservation Plans for this site.

-The revised Type I Tree Conservation Plan, TCPI/48/02-01, date stamped as received by the Environmental Planning Section on July 19, 2004, addresses the requirements of the Prince George's County Woodland Conservation Ordinance.
-This 381.52-acre property has a net tract area of 316.80 acres and a woodland conservation threshold (WCT) of 15 percent or 47.52 acres.
+The revised Type I Tree Conservation Plan, TCPI/48/02-01, date stamped as received by the Environmental Planning Section on July 19, 2004, was reviewed and was found to address the requirements of the Prince George's County Woodland Conservation Ordinance.
+However, because of the Marlboro clay on this site and the fact that the unmitigated and mitigated 1.5 safety factor lines have not been accurately shown on the plans, it is impossible to determine if the plan as submitted adequately addresses the overall site requirements.

+This 381.52-acre property has a net tract area of 316.80 acres and a Woodland Conservation Threshold (WCT) of 15 percent, or 47.52 acres.
 There are additional 1⁄2:1, 1:1 and 2:1 replacement requirements totaling 49.24 acres associated with the clearing of woodlands above the WCT, clearing woodlands in the 100-year floodplain, and clearing woodlands for off-site infrastructure improvements.
 The plans as currently submitted propose to satisfy the 96.76-acre requirement with 48.37 acres of on-site preservation in priority retention areas and 48.39 acres of off-site mitigation at a location to be determined.
-Because of the presence of the Marlboro clay, the plan will require some minor revisions to address a revised lot layout and revised conceptual grading necessary to address the 1.5 safety factor line associated with the Marlboro clays.
+Because of the presence of the Marlboro clay and plan revisions that may be required once the 1.5 safety factor line is accurately located, these requirements could change.